Last Updated on

 A keyword phrase is a combination of two or more words such as “House Painting” or “Sailboat Watercolor Paintings”.

-Having an understanding of what keywords people are searching for will help you to get to the top of Google’s Rankings.
+Having an understanding of what keywords people are searching for will help you to get to the top of Google’s Rankings which will increase the search volume of your website.

 Spending time researching keywords is what will separate you from the rest.
 There are two choices you have.
 You can spend your time writing content that people will find and read or content that will be floating around in cyberspace never to be seen.